-Authors should submit manuscripts online via the JSS online manuscript submission and review system.
-Instructions for creating a user account and using the electronic system: http://scholarcommons.usf.edu/cgi/submit.cgi?context=jss
+Authors should submit manuscripts online via the Journal of Strategic Security (JSS) manuscript submission and review system.
+Here are instructions for creating a user account and using the electronic system: http://scholarcommons.usf.edu/cgi/submit.cgi?context=jss

 - Abstract.
 Manuscripts should include an abstract of no more than 200 words.
 There is a text area for you to directly type or copy-and-paste your abstract directly through the online submission process.

-- Author Biography..
+- Author Biography.
 Manuscripts should include a brief, one-paragraph author biography (150 words max).
 See past articles on the JSS website for reference.

 - Keywords.
 Manuscripts should include three to six keywords that characterize the topic.
 Select keywords where indicated during the online submission process.

 - Original Work.
 All submissions must be original and not draw substantially from previously published work.

 - Justification: Manuscripts should be left justified, with a ragged right margin.

 - Sentence spacing: There must only be one space between sentences, not two.

 - Sub-Headers—12 pt.
-Georgia font, Italicized
+Times New Roman font, italicized

-- Images/Figures/Table Headers—11.5 pt.
-Georgia font, bold font
+- Images/Figures/Table Headers—12 pt.
+Times New Roman font, bold font

 - Margins: Manuscripts should have 1” inch margins on the Left and Right, and 1” margins on the top and bottom of the page.